ShipBook/ShipBookSDK-iOS/README.md

 }
 ```

-If you want you can also implement the function that is getting all the messages: `message()`:
+You can also implement the function that is receiving all the messages:  `message()`:

 ```swift
 func e(_ msg:String,